vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ## Overlay based on lux

-When you have a floorplan and want to show a dark overlay when the lux is low, you can create a new sensor based on the lux value.
+When you have a floor plan and want to show a dark overlay when the lux is low, you can create a new sensor based on the lux value.

 ```yaml
 {% raw %}